 Orbit Calculator

-This model calculates Keplerian orbits.
-It is made by joining a model of conic sections, a model of motion in polar coordinates, and a Kepler solver.
-By convention, time t=0 and angle (true anomaly) θ=0 correspond to periapsis, the orbit’s closest approach to its central body.
+Calculate circular, elliptical, and hyperbolic Keplerian orbits, including orbital periods, apoapsis, and periapsis about the Earth, Moon, Sun, and others — This Keplerian orbit calculator is made by joining a model of conic sections, a model of motion in polar coordinates, and a Kepler solver.
+It uses a perifocal (PQW) coordinate system whose periapsis vector is aligned with the +x axis, so that true anomaly θ is in the trigonometric standard position (implicitly assumed by some forms of Kepler’s equation).
+By convention, time t=0 and angle (true anomaly) θ=0 correspond to periapsis.
 The default central body is Earth.

 Circular orbit

-1. Calculate a circular orbit by asserting zero eccentricity e = 0 and 400 km altitude h = 400 .
-The model infers orbital speed v and period T. Earth escape velocity can be found in the orbital invariants I.circ .
+- Calculate a circular orbit by asserting circularity isCircular = true ⏎ and 400 km altitude h = 400 ⏎, which infers orbital speed v and period T. Also, the inferred Earth escape velocity among in the orbital invariants in I.circ ⏎.

-2. Then, to find out how far the satellite moves in 1 minute type t = 1 .
-The model infers that the satellite moves 4° in this time.
+- To see how far the satellite moves along this orbit in 1 minute, type t = 1 ⏎.
+As a consequence, the model infers that the satellite moves 4° in this time.

-Elliptical orbit: Calculate eccentricity from highest and lowest altitudes
+Elliptical orbit: Calculate orbit eccentricity from highest and lowest altitudes

-1. To calculate the eccentricity of an orbit, specify a highest altitude (apoapsis) of 2,000 km ha = 2000 and lowest altitude (periapsis) of 300 km hp = 300 .
-The model infers orbit eccentricity e and orbital period T. Specific orbital energy, C₃, velocity at periapsis and apoapsis, as well as other inferred temporal invariants of the orbit can be seen by typing .
+- To calculate an orbit’s eccentricity, specify the highest altitude (apoapsis) of 2,000 km ha = 2000 ⏎ and the lowest altitude (periapsis) of 300 km hp = 300 ⏎.
+This infers orbit eccentricity e and orbital period T. Also, specific orbital energy, C₃, velocity at periapsis and apoapsis, as well as other temporal invariants of the orbit can be seen by typing I ⏎.

 Elliptical orbit: A harder example